Knee osteoarthritis surgery is a standard treatment for osteoarthritis, a degenerative joint disease that affects the joints in your body.

-Your doctor will examine you for swelling in the joints and check to see if you have limited range of motion.
-X-ray images may reveal loss of space between the knee joints because of the worn-down cartilage.
-Treatment plan for OA of the knee can include both medical treatments and lifestyle changes.
+Your doctor will examine you for swelling in the joints and check if you have a limited range of motion.
+X-ray images may reveal a loss of space between the knee joints because of the worn-down cartilage.
+A treatment plan for osteoarthritis of the knee can include medical treatments and lifestyle changes.

-Pain Medication For Osteoarthritis Of The Knee
+Pain Medication for Osteoarthritis of the Knee

 When oral medications don’t work, corticosteroid injections are given directly into the knee joint.
 It begins to work within a day to stop swelling and helps the pain recede for weeks to months.
 You could get injections several times a year, depending on your pain level.